svelte-plugins/viewable/CONTRIBUTING.md

 I welcome your pull requests.

 1. Fork the repo and create your branch from `main`.
-2. If you've added code that should be tested, add tests.
+1. If you've added code that should be tested, add tests.
-3. If you've changed the API, update the documentation in the [README](README).
+1. If you've changed the API, update the [README](README) with your changes.
-4. Ensure the test suite passes.

 ## License